OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

 ### Transifex and the Build Process

-OpenLMIS v3 uses Transifex for translating messages.
-The build process contains a step to sync message property files with a corresponding Transifex project.
+OpenLMIS v3 uses Transifex for translating message strings so that the product can be used in multiple languages.
+The build process of each OpenLMIS service contains a step to sync message property files with a corresponding Transifex project.
 Care should be taken when managing keys in these files and pushing them to Transifex.

 * If message keys are added to the property file, they will be added to the Transifex project, where they are now available to be translated.